How to Choose the Right Floating Cover — Selection Guide for Ponds, Tanks & Reservoirs

 5 Budget

 All AWTT floating covers deliver a strong ROI through water savings, chemical reduction, and energy conservation.
-But if budget is your binding constraint, here is how the range stacks up.
+AWTT publishes its price tranches: non-insulated covers (Hexprotect AQUA, Armor Ball, Armor Ball AQUA 275) run $1.75–$2.50 per sq ft, medium-insulated Rhombo Hexoshield $2.50–$3.30, and the insulated MAX R $5.00–$7.00 — within each band, the low figure applies at 100,000 sq ft and above.
+If budget is your binding constraint, here is how the range stacks up.

 • Lowest cost per sq ftArmor Ball (for sheltered sites with no wind resistance requirement).